hkaido0718/IncompleteDiscreteChoice/README.md

 The following Jupyter Notebooks (developed using Google Colab) review the basics of discrete choice models and illustrate how to use the library.
 - `CompleteModel.ipynb`: A review of a binary choice model
-- `IncompleteModel.ipynb`: A reviwe of a two-player discrete game
+- `IncompleteModel.ipynb`: A review of a two-player discrete game